openstack/contributor-guide/doc/source/common/task-tracking.rst

 A story can be a bug or a new feature, while tasks are the smaller todo's required to complete the story.

-For information on how to use storyboard, please see `the GUI manual <https://docs.openstack.org/infra/storyboard/gui/manual.html>`_.
+For information on how to use storyboard, please see `the user interface manual <https://docs.openstack.org/infra/storyboard/gui/tasks_stories_tags.html>`_.

 For other information about the project itself, please check out `their documentation <https://docs.openstack.org/infra/storyboard/>`_.